FilipaGo/payup-app-prototype/README.md

 In short, we tried to convey the efficiency, high availability and ease of use of our product.

-To know more about this project, [download our Pitch Deck](https://github.com/FilipaGo/payup-app-prototype-principle/raw/master/_docs_readme/pitch_payup.key).
+To know more about this project, [download our Pitch Deck](https://github.com/FilipaGo/payup-app-prototype-principle/raw/master/_docs_readme/pitch_payup.key "Check out the Pitch Deck!").

 ## Conclusion

-### What we Learnt
+### What We Learnt

 Designing PayUp was a challenging ride.
 It was clear from the onset that our major challenges would be getting to know the business fast, learning to work as a cohesive team in a short period of time, and finding a value proposition that could make young millennials ditch cash for electronic payments.